mishimasensei/macse30mlb/README.md

 For convenience, a script to download the files into your local working repo space is also included in this repository.

+Follow this link to [jump to the SE/30 MLB PDF schematics directory.](hardware/pcb/mlb/output)

 ## Future Ideas

 What else can be done with this KiCad project?